 If you follow my Instagram (click here if you aren’t following me over there) then you will know that last week me and my boyfriend went to Durham as a little pre-Christmas escape.
-We didn’t know what to get each other and we both love going on weekends away, so it made sense to have a little getaway before Christmas as our present to each other.
+We didn’t know what to get each other and we both love going on weekends away (such as when we went to Newcastle last summer), so it made sense to have a little getaway before Christmas as our present to each other.

 We have both been in big cities for university (Manchester and Leeds) over the past few months so we knew that we didn’t want a busy city break, so rather we opted for more of a chilled stay but still in a city.
 I had only been to Durham once before and John has never been, so it seemed like a perfect mix between having things to do when we are there but still relaxed.
 We made a good choice and I would definitely recommend the city if you are in the same situation as me!